Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Preliminaries

 Our two main running examples will be regression with the Mean Square Error (MSE) loss, or classification with the Cross-Entropy loss.
-We show that they verify Assumption \ref{ass:loss} in App.~\ref{app:loss}. \begin{exmp}[Regression] In the regression case, every node $i$ has a label $y_i\in \RR^{d_{out}}$ in a bounded domain $\norm{y_i}\leq 1$ (w.l.o.g.), and
+We show the following in App.~\ref{app:loss}. \begin{exmp}[Regression] In the regression case, the node labels $y_i\in \RR^{d_{L}}$ are assumed bounded $\norm{y_i}\leq 1$ (w.l.o.g.), and

 Assumption \ref{ass:loss} is satisfied with $D_\Ll = D'_\Ll = 1$. \end{exmp}